okkiran/PL-SQL_labs/README.md

 # PL-SQL_labs
-PL/SQL queries of all my 259-Database Managements course labs -spring term (lab1 to lab12)
+PL/SQL queries of all the Database Management course labs -sophomore (lab1 to lab12)